 Designer, maker and facilitator with over 20 years experience of professional and community practice.
-Originally trained in Theatre Design but through her community arts practice, her interest in fibre art grew and a desire to develop personal artwork after years of collaboration so undertook MA Textile Practice at Manchester School of Art.
-2018 began with TIME, an exhibition of her photography & textiles at Arc Centre (Stockport) with accompanying textile workshops.
-Recent group exhibitions: Micro (AIR Gallery, Altrincham),London Road Project (Plant NOMA, Manchester), Loss/Inheritance (Manchester Craft & Design Centre), Thresholds: The Adjacent Possible (Tapestry, Liverpool), Blowing a Gail (Old Town House, Warrington).
+Originally trained in Theatre Design but through her community arts practice, her interest in fibre art grew and a desire to develop personal artwork.
+Recent graduate in MA Textile Practice from Manchester School of Art.
+She is a member of Prism Contemporary Textiles Collective, Society of Embroidered Work, Precious Collective and Society of British Theatre Design.

 Nerissa Cargill Thompson encourages the viewer to stop and look closer; to consider the beauty, value and purpose in the old and discarded through photography and three-dimensional textiles.
 Her work investigates how things change appearance & shape over time, not just eroding or decaying but also new layers of growth, giving interesting juxtapositions of structure and colour.
-I document and respond to the changes I see in the world around me and make work using old clothes and scrap materials within her work for economic & ecological sustainability, choosing fabrics that hold some significance or connection to the work.
+I document and respond to the changes I see in the world around me and make work using old clothes and scrap materials within her work for economic & ecological sustainability.

 MA Textiles in Practice, Manchester School of Art, 2016-18